Layr-Labs/eigenlayer-docs/docs/developers/HowTo/publish/onboard-avs-dashboard.md

 value of null.
 For example, `updateAVSMetadataURI("")`.

 The listing will be removed from the AVS Marketplace cache within one hour.

-### registerForOperatorSets and deregisterFromOperatorSets

-To have the list of Operators displayed on the [AVS Marketplace](https://app.eigenlayer.xyz/avs), an AVS must register and deregister Operators by using `registerForOperatorSets` and `deregisterFromOperatorSets` on the [AllocationManager core contract](https://github.com/Layr-Labs/eigenlayer-contracts/blob/5635ba536c19e3fc256e6478ce6500380995789e/docs/core/AllocationManager.md).

 ### getOperatorRestakedStrategies